 Establishing the interest and the level of entitlement can be complex requiring very careful evidence gathering and analysis.
 The disputes are also often unsurprisingly emotionally charged and that can make getting reliable evidence more challenging, aside from managing the emotional element.

 Click below to read the full report.

 Achieving the best result for clients requires both a detailed understanding of this specialist area and emotional intelligence to help drive the claim forward in a constructive manner.
-Chris and his colleague Rachel Evans offer a dedicated team working exclusively in this field.
+Chris Gambs offers a dedicated team working exclusively in this field.